unofficialnikke/RepositoryViewer/README.md

 ## Features
 • User authentication via GitHub OAuth \
 • Fetching and displaying user's starred repositories \

+## Configuration

+### Create GitHub OAuth Application:
+• Go to your GitHub account settings.\
+• Navigate to "Developer settings" > "OAuth Apps" > "New OAuth App".\
+• Fill in the required details, such as the application name, homepage URL (e.g., http://localhost:5173), and callback URL (e.g., http://localhost:5173/callback). \
+• You may also check this documentation https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app. \
+• After creating the OAuth app, note down the client ID and client secret. // reform the "you may also check this documentation" to better form
+Environment Variables:

 ## Installation
 Clone the Repository: